 When figuring out how much you can afford, factor in your debt payments (student loan, credit card, etc.), car insurance payments, medical payments not covered by insurance, an emergency fund, and money to spend on your nights out.

-To give you a quick overview of the total cost, I’ll break down the cost of the apartment I’ll soon be moving into.
+To give you a quick overview of the total cost, I’ll break down the cost of the apartment I moved into.

 - Rent (includes heat, water, sewer, and parking): $1,300, plus a $1,300 security deposit at move-in